redhat-developer/odo/README.md

 ### Overview

-`odo` is a fast, and iterative CLI tool for developers who write, build, and deploy applications on Kubernetes and OpenShift.
+`odo` is a fast, and iterative CLI tool for container-based application development.
+It is an implementation of the open [Devfile](https://devfile.io/) standard, supporting [Podman](https://podman.io/), [Kubernetes](https://kubernetes.io/) and [OpenShift](https://www.redhat.com/en/technologies/cloud-computing/openshift).

-Why use `odo`?
+**Why use `odo`?**

+* **Easy onboarding:** By auto-detecting the project source code, you can easily get started with `odo`.
+* **No cluster needed:**: With Podman support, having a Kubernetes cluster is not required to get started with `odo`.
+Using a common abstraction, `odo` can run your application on Podman, Kubernetes or OpenShift.
 * **Fast:** Spend less time maintaining your application deployment infrastructure and more time coding.
 Immediately have your application running each time you save.
-* **Standalone:** `odo` is a standalone tool that communicates directly with the Kubernetes API.
-There is no requirement for a daemon or server process.
+* **Standalone:** `odo` is a standalone tool that communicates directly with the container orchestrator API.
-* **No configuration needed:** There is no need to dive into complex Kubernetes yaml configuration files. `odo` abstracts those concepts away and lets you focus on what matters most: code.
+* **No configuration needed:** There is no need to dive into complex Kubernetes YAML configuration files. `odo` abstracts those concepts away and lets you focus on what matters most: code.
-* **Containers first:** We provide first class support for both Kubernetes and OpenShift.
+* **Containers first:** We provide first class support for Podman, Kubernetes and OpenShift.
 Choose your favourite container orchestrator and develop your application.
 * **Easy to learn:** Simple syntax and design centered around concepts familiar to developers, such as projects, applications, and components.

 Learn more about the features provided by `odo` on [odo.dev](https://odo.dev/docs/overview/features).